jgscott/testsite/software.md

 permalink: /software/
 ---

+[My GitHub page](https://github.com/jgscott) has the most up-to-date repository of software projects.

 Below you'll find details on software packages that my students and I have built.

 [sdp](https://github.com/tansey/sdp): deep nonparametric estimation of discrete conditional distributions via smoothed dyadic partitioning.
 In a nutshell, this is a superior alternative to the use of Gaussian mixture models as the final output layer of a deep neural network for the purpose of conditional density estimation.
 By [Wesley Tansey](https://github.com/tansey).